LinzheHE/most-active-cookies/README.md

 ## Assumption
 - assume users may use the application for different cookie_log files

+## Environment
+- The project is built using java and gradle.

 ## Execution
 1. clone the repo to you local machine
 2. cd to `repo_path/most-active-cookie/src/main/java`